ishitcno1/switchysharp-rule-list/README.md

-switchysharp-rule-list
+Proxy rule list
 ======================

-A rule list for AutoProxy.
+autoproxy_rule_list.txt is for autoproxy in firefox.

+switchysharp_rule_list.txt is for switchysharp in chrome.